RunhangShu/RunhangWebsite/content/en/2022-07-29-Bacteria-phage genome analysis.md

 ### Trimming and filtering
 ```
 #install binary trim_galore beforehand in your system
 #if you do not have cutadapt, it will give error.
-Need to install it in conda: conda install cutadapt
+Need to install it in conda: conda install cutadapt; you may also need to install fastqc: apt install fastqc
 /mnt/d/Siryaporn_lab/tools/TrimGalore-0.6.6/trim_galore --fastqc -j 1 -e 0.1 -q 20 --length 36 --paired fasta/"$i"_nodup_R1.fastq.gz fasta/"$i"_nodup_R2.fastq.gz -o fasta
 ```
-### assemble the genome
+### Assemble the genome
 ```
+#If you are using WSL-Linux system, try to download and compiling SPAdes source code
+#If you are using REAL Linux, you can just download SPAdes Linux binaries.
-export PATH=$PATH:/mnt/d/Siryaporn_lab/Pseudomonas_Sci_Advan/SPAdes-3.15.4-Linux/bin
+export PATH=$PATH:/mnt/d/Siryaporn_lab/Pseudomonas_Sci_Advan/SPAdes-3.15.5/bin
 spades.py --isolate -1 fasta/"$i"_nodup_R1_val_1.fq.gz -2 fasta/"$i"_nodup_R2_val_2.fq.gz -o fasta/"$i"_assembly
 #move all assembled genome into the assembly folder
-mv fasta/"$i"_assembly/contigs.fasta workdir/00.assembly/"$i".fasta
+mv fasta/"$i"_assembly/contigs.fasta workdir/00.assembly/"$i".fna
 #move reference genome into the genome folder
 mv /mnt/c/Users/darsonshu/Documents/Siryaporn_lab/tools/PA01_reference_genome.fasta workdir/00.genome
 ```